niemopen/niem-naming-design-rules/ndr6src.md

 [Section 4](#4-data-models-in-niem) defines the mappings between the metamodel, NIEM XSD, and CMF.

-> While NIEM uses JSON Schema to validate JSON messages, there is no JSON Schema representation of the metamodel, because it does not have every necessary feature.
+> While NIEM uses JSON Schema to validate JSON messages, there is no JSON Schema representation of the metamodel, because JSON Schema does not have all of the necessary features for NIEM models.

 ## 3.6 Namespaces